TimB44/class/spec.md

 A *newline* is any sequence of newline characters (ASCII 10) and whitespace containing at least one newline, except at the beginning of the program.
 This means multiple consecutive newline tokens should never occur (they should be squashed into one newline token).
-Note that the newline at the end of a line comment still generates a newline token, but newlines inside a block comment do not.
+The newline at the end of a line comment still generates a newline token.
 However, if a program starts with whitespace or newlines, no newline token should be generated.

 All other characters are illegal, and an appropriate lexer error should be raised if any occur in a JPL program.
 That includes tabs and